nyc-crh/site/content/gallery/children-campaign.md

 ---
 layout: gallery
 draft: false
 date: 1941-01-01
-displaydate: "c.
+displaydate: "undated, c.
 1941-1945"
-title: Children participating in a public campaign
+title: Children Participating in a Public Campaign
 author:
 citation: >
- "Children participating in a public campaign""c.
-1941-1945"," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/children-campaign.
+ "Children Participating in a Public Campaign," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/children-campaign.
 imageFeatured: children-campaign.jpg
 imageFeaturedAlt: A group of Black and white children sit on steps beside a large stack of paper, making "V" signs with their hands and holding campaign signs
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Benjamin Franklin high school students participate in a war-time effort to conserve paper.
 caption: Benjamin Franklin High School students participating in a World War II effort to save paper.
-archive_source: Balch Historical Institute, Philadelphia
+archive_source: Balch Historical Institute, Historical Society of Philadelphia
 source_link:
-copyright: TBD
+copyright: Under copyright.
+Used with permission.
+Courtesy of the Balch Historical Institute, Historical Society of Philadelphia
 categories:
 - student activism
 - k-12 education
 - Manhattan
 tags:
 - multiracial organizing
 - Harlem
 - bilingual education
 - Latinx people
 - Black people
 - joy
-- photography & imagery
+- photography, imagery, & visual representation
 - Spanish language
 - immigrants & migrants
 questions:
 - What do you notice about this photograph?
 What do you wonder about it?
 - Who do you think took these photographs and why?
 How does that affect how we perceive them?
 - In what ways do students at your school work together to connect to your community outside of your school and to make change?